 The Ministry of Transportation and Communications (MOTC) plans to cooperate with other related departments to demand that the U.S.-based Uber — an app that provides ride-sharing services and that has expanded to 45 countries around the world — be pulled from local app stores as Uber's services run contrary to local regulations.

 UBS Securities has revised upward its forecast for Taiwan's gross domestic product (GDP) growth in 2014 on solid economic growth outlook for the fourth quarter.

 Taiwan's consumer price index (CPI) rose 0.86 percent in November from a year earlier amid lower fuel prices, showing moderate growth from the 1.06 percent year-on-year increase in October, according to government statistics Friday.

 As hiring is expected to continue to expand through the first quarter, some 71.3 percent of employees surveyed by an online job broker have indicated that they plan to change jobs before the Chinese Lunar New Year holiday in February.1 Comment

 Shares in Taiwan fell Friday as investors took cues from lackluster performance on Wall Street overnight, but the index still ended above 9,200 points as the financial sector continued its momentum, dealers said.

-The U.S. dollar fell against the Taiwan dollar Friday, shedding NT$0.032 to close at NT$30.020 after the local market staged a strong rebound, lifting demand for the local currency, dealers said.
+The U.S. dollar fell against the New Taiwan dollar Friday, shedding NT$0.005 to close at NT$31.192 as the strength of the euro encouraged traders here to buy into the local currency, dealers said.